 “Of the above amounts accrued in 2017, approximately R356 million was not paid in 2017 and will be carried forward to future years when payments fall due under Cell C’s various schemes.”

-In this letter, Mhango confirmed that in 2017 Cell C prescribed officers – CEO Jose Dos Santos, Robert Pasley (Chief Strategy Officer), and Tyrone Soondarjee – received R221 million.
+In this letter, Mhango confirmed that in 2017 Cell C prescribed officers – EO Jose Dos Santos, Robert Pasley (Chief Strategy Officer), and Tyrone Soondarjee – received R221 million.

 She further reduced workers concerns to a simple workers grievance and requested them to follow the company’s procedures for such issues.
-One wonders if this is not a board issue as remuneration committee that incentivise executives is led by the board.
+One wonders if this is not a board issue as the remuneration committee that incentivises executives is led by the board.